What is the McCloud Remedy?

 The calculation of the underpin is a two-step process:

-Step 1 – If you leave the LGPS (NI) before you take your pension or when you reach age 65 as an active member, NILGOSC will work out provisional underpin figures.
+Step 1 – If a member leaves the LGPS (NI) before they take their pension or when they reach age 65 as an active member, NILGOSC will work out provisional underpin figures.

-Step 2 – When you take your pension, NILGOSC will adjust the provisional underpin figures calculated in Step 1 to work out final underpin figures.
+Step 2 – When they take their pension, NILGOSC will adjust the provisional underpin figures calculated in Step 1 to work out final underpin figures.
 These final figures will take account of revaluation and pension increases as well as any early retirement reductions or late retirement increases that may apply.

 Who is likely to be affected by the underpin?